 We talk a lot about the ways online forms can bring necessary efficiency to higher education workflows, but there are just as many ways for K-12 schools to benefit from digital data collection—particularly in service to parents and students.
 Technology-enabled learning has been on the rise for years, and 50% of U.S. teachers now report a one-to-one student-to-device ratio.
 This means students and their parents are becoming accustomed to a digital landscape in education.

 To provide a good experience for families traveling through your district, you have to offer the digital convenience they’ve come to know and expect.
 Take it from me: an online form builder can do the trick.
 Here are a few ways online forms for school can make life easier for students and parents (as well as faculty and staff):

-Providing a good experience for students and parents is a top priority for most K-12 schools.
+Creating a good experience for students and parents is a top priority for most K-12 schools.
 Even with a tight budget, you can meet your goals by using a simple and versatile tool like an online form builder.
-Want to know more?
-Click below to explore Formstack’s extensive library of education form templates.
+Discover more helpful K-12 school form templates here.